Can sodium-salt raise blood pressure? As a hypertension high sodium salt intake, increase blood pressure and potassium help lower blood pressure.

 A diet high in potassium is heart-healthy and good for your overall health.

-Substituting potassium-based salt instead of sodium-based table salt, preliminary research suggests this benefit both blood pressure and heart.
-However, potassium salt is not for all; this excess potassium can be harmful for people who have kidney disease or taking drugs that increases blood potassium levels.
+Research show substituting potassium salt instead of sodium table salt, benefit both blood pressure and heart.
+However, the potassium salt is not for all; excess potassium can be harmful to people with kidney disease or taking drugs that increase blood potassium levels.
 Thus, consult your doctor before trying a potassium-based salt as a substitute for table salt.